farahmalik11/project-5/README.md

 1. Dropped State, County columns - these were handled centrally
 2. Dropped ValidStart, ValidEnd columns - these were all 7 day look forward periods (ex. in X county, 5% of the population was in D0 (abnormally dry) conditions between January 31st 2023 and February 6th, 2023)
 3. Dropped StatisticFormatID column - all columns were in the same format (percent of population in each condition per county per reporting period)
-4. Reaggregated at an annual basis for each FIPS (county), using average (e.g., in 2014, 5% of the population of X was in drought, on average.)
-5. Renamed Columns None, D0, D1, D2, D3, D4 to match the definitions in the above table - this helped make any outputs in modeling more interpretable.
+4. Renamed Columns None, D0, D1, D2, D3, D4 to match the definitions in the above table - this helped make any outputs in modeling more interpretable.
+5. Resampled at an annual basis for each FIPS (county), using mean values (e.g., in 2014, 5% of the population of X was in drought, on average.)
+6. Resampled at a monthly basis for each FIPS (county), using mean values.
+This enables more detailed visualizatons and time series investigations.

 |Feature|Type|Description|
 |-------------------|-----|--------------------------------------------------------------------------------------------------------------------------------------------------|